 6. Try yoga

-Sleep deprivation can actually cause your belly bulge to get bigger.
-That in itself is a major problem.
+Sleep deprivation can actually cause your belly to get bigger.
 What happens when you start to lack sleep is that your metabolism stops functioning in the way it should.
 This leads to unintended weight gain.
-To avoid that belly bulge, make sure you stay well rested for at least eight hours a night.
+If your exhausted you are likely to skip any physical activity you planned for the day too.
+Aim for at least eight hours a night.

 8. Get health tips from your physician

 There are many more ways to stay healthy.
 Each person’s body functions completely differently.
 Visit your primary care physician and talk about your health goals.
 They can recommend resources that can help you stay fresh, healthy and in shape.